All About Family and General Practitioners

 - Plan, implement, or administer health programs or standards in hospitals, businesses, or communities for prevention or treatment of injury or illness.

 - Operate on patients to remove, repair, or improve functioning of diseased or injured body parts and systems.

-Family and General Practitioner Required Skills
+What a Family and General Practitioner Should Know

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.